Dwang-ML/arcade/CONTRIBUTING.md

 If you're looking for a way to contribute, try checking [the currently active issues](https://github.com/pythonarcade/arcade/issues) for one that needs work.
-If you're new to programming or contributing, check for the label `good first issue`, these are issues which have been identified as good candidates for first time contributors.
+If you're new to programming or contributing, check for the label `good first issue`, these are issues that have been identified as good candidates for first time contributors.

 Notifying us about issues in the code and documentation is also a valuable contribution.